Story: Wading birds

 The small wrybill has a pale grey back and wings and a white front, with a black chest band during breeding.
 It measures 20 centimetres and weighs just 55 grams.
 It breeds in inland areas of the South Island during in spring and summer, then flies to North Island harbours until the end of winter.
 Its main stop-off is the Firth of Thames, winter home to 50–60% of the wrybill population.
 As the time of departure approaches, wrybills gather in large flocks and perform elaborate aerial ballets.

 Wrybills frequent the inland shingle riverbeds of the eastern South Island.
-They nest from August to January, laying two grey-blue speckled eggs among camouflaging stones.
-They often lay a second clutch, and tend to use shingle ‘islands’ for safety from predators.
+They nest from August to January, laying two camouflaged grey-blue speckled eggs among the river stones.
+They often lay a second clutch if the first fails, and can raise two broods if the first fledges early enough.
+Wrybills tend to use shingle ‘islands’ for safety from predators.
 Hydro-electricity and irrigation schemes have robbed them of these sites, introduced weeds such as lupins have crowded out nesting areas, and predators have taken a toll.
-Consequently the population is declining, with an estimated total of 5,000 in 1994.
+Consequently the population has declined, with an estimated total of 5,000 in 2012.
 They live up to 16 years, and like most other native birds are a protected species.

 New Zealand shore plover